Asymptotics of Partial Density Functions for Divisors: A local partial Bergman kernel for an -invariant metric on the disc

 Let $D$ be the unit disc $\{|z|<1\}$ in $\mathbb C$.
 Suppose $\phi$ is a strictly plurisubharmonic function that depends only on $|z|$ that is smooth on the closure $\overline{D}$.
 We shall write $z=e^{t+i\theta}$ and $\phi=\phi(t)$.
 Then consider the Legendre transform

 This is well defined since the assumption that the potential is strictly plurisubharmonic means $\phi$ is a strictly convex function of $t$ and hence $u$ is also strictly convex.
 We shall refer to $x=:\mu(z)$ as the \emph{dual variable} (or \emph{momentum variable}) and to $u(x)$ as the \emph{symplectic potential}.
 This $x$ is defined up to an additive constant, which we choose so $x=0$ corresponds to $z=0$ and suppose that $|z|=1$ corresponds to $x = a>0$ (the reader may wish to recall the model case in which $\phi = |z|^2 = e^{2t}$ has $u(x) = \frac{1}{2} (x\ln x - x)$ as the symplectic potential).
+Any function of $|z|$ defined on an annulus $\{ \alpha \le |z|\le \beta\}$ can then be thought of as a function of $x$ and $\theta$, where $x$ ranges in some interval and $\theta$ ranges in $[0,2\pi]$, and will do so henceforth without further comment.
+Moreover, the volume form $dd^c\phi$ on this annulus becomes the standard measure $dxd\theta$ in the variables $x,\theta$.

 Now define

 and let $s_{n,k}$ be the monomial

 Then